open-access-policies/health-tech/Security/Policies/sec-pol-006.md

 **3.3 Cloud Provider Physical Security Oversight**

 **[Company Name]** shall validate and monitor the physical security controls implemented by cloud service providers to ensure appropriate protection of company data and systems.
+This oversight is the responsibility of the designated Cloud Security Team or Security Officer.

 **3.3.1 Cloud Provider Assessment**